C. elegans Knockout Services

 Full Gene Deletion

 For research requiring a true null mutant, we recommend working with a precise KO to ensure the accuracy of your data.
 Many traditional null mutants rely on an early stop, which may not create a true null.
 Any genomic region can be targeted for deletion.

 We can delete the entire coding sequence of a gene using CRISPR/Cas9.
 You can then study the phenotype of the true null allele with no concern that any protein function remains.
 Our transgenic designers and process ensure that each knockout we make is exactly the right strain to answer the research question.

 The Precise Deletion service uses CRISPR/Cas9 genome editing to remove a small defined region of DNA.
 This can be useful for deleting protein domains, DNA regulatory regions, or any other sequence of your choice.

-Deletions can also be performed in coding regions for functional analysis of protein domains or to isolating isoform function.
-Transcription binding sites or introns can be deleted to reveal information about gene regulation.
+Deletions can also be performed in coding regions for functional analysis of protein domains or to isolate isoform function.
+Transcription factor binding sites or introns can be deleted to reveal information about gene regulation.

 Conditional Gene Deletion

-Floxed allele can be created for tissue- or temporal- specific deletion of your gene of interest.
-This can be very useful when studying embryonic lethal genes or for understanding how your gene of interest functions in different tissues.
+Floxed alleles can be created for a tissue- or temporal- specific deletion of your gene of interest.
+This is a powerful tool for studying embryonic lethal genes or for understanding how your gene of interest functions in different tissues.
 CRISPR/Cas9 is used to insert loxP sites flanking the region to be deleted.

 This line can then be crossed with a Cre-line expressing the Cre recombinase under a specific promoter or injected with a plasmid containing Cre recombinase.
 The Cre recombinase promotes recombination of the two loxP sites and the region between the sites is removed from the genome.